sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Execute Workflow
 ================

-Once you have specified the parameters, click on the 'Execute' button.
+Once you have specified the parameters, click on the ``Execute`` button.
 The result of execution are streamed back into your browser.